Rivera-CuentaOficial/Tienda-UCN-Frontend/README.md

 ## Backend Repository

-To test the full functionality of the website, access the [Backend repository](https://github.com/NachoXx25/Tienda-UCN-API) and follow the instructions in the README file to run it.
+To test the full functionality of the website, access the API (https://github.com/Rivera-CuentaOficial/Tienda-UCN) and follow the instructions in the README file to run it.

 ## Author

-- <a href="https://github.com/2kSebaNG">Sebastián Núñez</a>
 - <a href="https://github.com/Rivera-CuentaOficial">Sebastián Rivera González</a>
 - <a href="https://github.com/Bayron-Cruz">Bayron Cruz Ramos</a>